rhribeiro25/virtual-card-platform/README.md

     🧠 Technical Design Decisions
   </span></strong></summary>

-### `Transaction` linked directly to `Card` entity:

   Using a rich domain model with full `Card` object instead of just `cardId` enables:

   - Referential integrity and cascaded validations
   - Easy access to card status and metadata
   - Easier extension for rules based on card state

+  - <br>

   > This design improves expressiveness and consistency without violating business constraints.

 ---